-They work in a variety of industries including:
+You can work in a variety of industries including:

-- oil and gas;
+- oil and gas

-- water treatment;
+- water treatment.

 Modern chemical engineering is also concerned with pioneering valuable new materials and techniques, such as nanotechnology, fuel cells and biomedical engineering.

-- applying new technologies;
+- apply new technologies

 Examples of work activities in specific sectors include:

-- undertaking small and intermediate-scale manufacturing and packaging activities in pharmaceutical product development for clinical trial purposes;
+- undertaking small and intermediate-scale manufacturing and packaging activities in pharmaceutical product development for clinical trial purposes

 - developing new methods of safe nuclear energy production, including projects such as conceptual design, simulation and construction of test rigs, and detailed design and operations support.

-Income figures are intended as a guide only.
+Income data from the annual IChemE Salary survey.
+Figures are intended as a guide only.

 Working hours are typically 9am to 5pm, possibly with some extra hours.
 Jobs in processing and manufacturing may involve shift work, including evenings and weekends.